 Both grocery stores and drugstores tend to carry huge selections of gift cards.
 And at grocery stores you can sometimes double-dip by earning member rewards (many grocery chains offer fuel rewards programs).

 If you don’t need merchant gift cards, it should be possible to buy variable load up to $500 Visa/Mastercard gift cards with a $4.95 fee at some drugstores or up to a $5.95 fee at many grocery stores.
 Unfortunately, most grocery stores do not offer fuel rewards when you purchase variable load Visa/Mastercard gift cards.

 2X to 5X gas station gift cards with Ink Cash or Chase Freedom

 Some gas stations sell gift cards and will let you pay with a credit card.
 And, many numerically named convenience stores code as gas stations even when they are not truly gas stations.
 Availability of gas stations that sell gift cards and that allow credit card purchases of gift cards varies tremendously by region.
 So your mileage may vary.

 The Ink Cash card earns 2X at gas stations.
 And with the Chase Freedom card, “gas stations” is a common 5X quarterly bonus category.

-3X rent or mortgage with Sapphire Reserve or Ink Business Preferred
+3X bill payments with Ink Business Preferred